vaibhavgarg2004/E-commerce-Chat-Assistant/README.md

 # 🛒 E-commerce Chat Assistant

 A smart, conversational AI chat assistant built using Streamlit that enhances user experience on e-commerce platforms by handling both customer queries and product discovery.
-Powered by Retrieval-Augmented Generation (RAG) using LLaMA3 (via GROQ) and live database integration, this assistant helps users with instant and intelligent responses.
+Powered by Retrieval-Augmented Generation (RAG) using LLaMA3 (via GROQ) and local database integration, this assistant helps users with instant and intelligent responses.

 ---